Chow-Witt rings of classifying spaces for symplectic and special linear groups: H(BSLn,I) : proof of the theorem

 \begin{proof} The argument proceeds along the lines of the proof of Proposition~\ref{prop:lem22even}; it is an induction on the cohomological degree.
 The base case is again vanishing in negative degrees.
 So assume that we know that $\rho$ is injective on the image of $\beta$ in degrees less than $q$.
 The first part of the argument of Proposition~\ref{prop:lem22even} can be copied verbatim to prove the following: if $\alpha\in\op{Ch}^q({\op{B}}\op{SL}_n)$ is a class with $\op{Sq}^2(\alpha)=0$, then there exists a class $\sigma\in\op{H}^{q+1-n}({\op{B}}\op{SL}_n,\mathbf{I}^{q+1-n})$ such that $\op{e}_n\sigma=\beta(\alpha)$.
 We want to show that $\op{e}_n\sigma$ is trivial, giving injectivity of $\rho$ on the image of $\beta$.

 Now there is a crucial difference to the even-rank case.
 The class $\sigma$ need not be in the image of $\beta$ because the Euler class is a torsion class.
 Assuming that $\sigma$ is in the image of $\beta$, then the rest of the argument for Proposition~\ref{prop:lem22even} goes through to show that $\sigma$ is in fact trivial.
-From Corollary~\ref{cor:surjodd} we deduce that if $\sigma$ is not in the image of $\beta$, then it is in the subalgebra of $\op{H}^\bullet({\op{B}}\op{SL}_n,\mathbf{I}^\bullet)$ generated by the Pontryagin classes.
+From Corollary~\ref{cor:surjodd} we deduce that if $\sigma$ is not in the image of $\beta$, then it contains a nontrivial monomial in the Pontryagin classes, as in the proof of Proposition~\ref{prop:lem22even}.
 By our assumption, $\rho{\op{e}_n}\sigma=\rho\beta\alpha=\op{Sq}^2\alpha=0$.
 By Proposition~\ref{prop:pontchern}, $\op{p}_{2i}$ maps to $\overline{\op{c}}_{2i}^2$.
-Combining these statements, if $\sigma$ is not in the image of $\beta$, it is a polynomial in the Pontryagin classes, and all its coefficients are contained in $\op{I}(F)$.
+Recall that $\op{Ch}^\bullet({\op{B}}\op{SL}_n)$ is a polynomial algebra and that $\rho$ is a ring homomorphism.
+Combining all these statements, if $\sigma$ is not in the image of $\beta$, then the monomials in the Pontryagin classes have their coefficients in $\op{I}(F)$.
 By Proposition~\ref{prop:eulerrel}, the Euler class is in the image of $\beta$, and Lemma~\ref{lem:baertorsion} implies that $\op{e}_n$ is annihilated by $\op{I}(F)$.
 In particular, while $\sigma$ itself is non-trivial, its image $\op{e}_n\sigma=\beta(\alpha)$ is trivial, finishing the proof. \end{proof}